Gavin Larsen: International career

 Larsen finished his career with an exceptional economy rate in ODI cricket of 3.76 – the norm at the time was usually somewhere between 4 and 4.50 – in his 121 ODIs, stretching over a ten-year span.

 He also played eight Tests with reasonable success, taking 24 wickets.
 However, as a useful batsman and handy bowler, he held a place in the one-day side and played a major part in New Zealand reaching the semi-final stage of the 1999 Cricket World Cup.

 Larsen earned his 100th ODI wicket in his home-town of Wellington, claiming the prize scalp of Indian batsman Sachin Tendulkar.

+Larsen retired from international cricket in October 1999, aged 37.
+He was suffering from arthritis and had recurring injuries which forced to him to retire at that stage.
+He ended his career having played a total of 121 ODIs and eight Tests.

 After cricket

 Larsen was formerly chief executive of Cricket Wellington, leaving the post in October 2011 after four years.
-He was appointed on July 8, 2015 as a selector of the New Zealand cricket team.
+He was appointed on 8 July 2015 as a selector of the New Zealand cricket team.
+Larsen quit as a selector in March 2023 and was appointed as performance director at Warwickshire.
+He held the role for two seasons until resigning in November 2024.